daplo/rea-code-challange/README.md

 # serve with hot reload at localhost:3000
 $ npm run dev
+# or if you have nuxt installed globally
+$ nuxt

 # build for production and launch server
 $ npm run build